-Mr. Giza’s clients include or have included T-Mobile USA, Inc., Pizza Hut, Inc., ClearOne, Inc., TiVo Inc., Hewlett Packard Co., Chi Mei Optoelectronics, Amberwave Systems Corp., Thomson, Inc., and American Audio Components, Inc.
+Mr. Giza’s clients include or have included ClearOne, Inc., T-Mobile USA, Inc., Pizza Hut, Inc., TiVo Inc., Hewlett Packard Co., Chi Mei Optoelectronics, AmberWave Systems Corp., Thomson, Inc., and American Audio Components, Inc.

-Mr. Giza was selected for inclusion in Los Angeles Magazine’s Southern California Super Lawyers in 2013, 2014, 2015, and 2016 and was named among the “Top 100 Southern California Super Lawyers” for 2015 by Super Lawyers magazine.
+Mr. Giza was selected for inclusion in Los Angeles Magazine’s Southern California Super Lawyers in 2013-2018 and was named among the “Top 100 Southern California Super Lawyers” for 2015 by Super Lawyers magazine.
 In previous years, he was selected for inclusion in Los Angeles Magazine’s Southern California Rising Stars in intellectual property litigation.

 - Core Wireless v.
-LG, No. 2:14-cv-00911-JRG (E.D.
+LG (E.D.
 Tex.): Represented Core Wireless regarding smartphone user interface inventions and obtained a favorable jury verdict that all accused LG devices infringed and that all asserted claims were not invalid, with a damages award based on a royalty rate of 10 cents per unit.